Back to Blogs

 • Identify abnormal usage behavior that could indicate an inside breach or unauthorized access.

-• Track the behavior of employees spread across distributed teams and can identify insider threats.
+• Track the behavior of employees spread across distributed teams and identify insider threats.

 • AI-powered systems alert the system instantly whenever potential threats are identified, which results in restricting the damage before it is done.